-On May 11, 2017 Township Council adopted the mayor's municipal budget in June of 2021, it marked the ninth consecutive year of either flat or reduced municipal taxes, a run that included four straight years of municipal tax cuts.
+When Township Council adopted the mayor's municipal budget in June of 2021, it marked the ninth consecutive year of either flat or reduced municipal taxes, a run that included four straight years of municipal tax cuts.
 Once one of the most taxed towns in Mercer County, Robbinsville is now among the most stable.
-Council adopted the $23.6 million budget following a public hearing and a vote.
-The 52.4 cents tax rate per $100 of assessed value marked the fourth straight year of flat or reduced taxes.
-During his current term, property values have increased and the sale price of existing homes rising more than 17 percent over a three-year span.
+Municipal taxes account for approximately 20 percent of a resident's overall tax bill.
+During his current term, property values have increased and the sale price of existing homes have risen an average of 17 percent over a four-year span.

 In his first term, Mayor Fried’s commitment to good government included a revised ethics policy for elected officials and staff.

 Mayor Fried has delivered a new focus on economic development, shared services, and streamlining government.
 In 2006 and 2007, he merged the independent Fire District and the Municipal Utilities Authority (MUA) under the municipal government, saving more than $1 million in direct and indirect costs, while trimming payroll and improving customer service by allowing residents to pay bills and conduct business in a single office.
 His changes to the delivery of emergency services have continued to reverse the trends that were in place prior to 2006.